ghanemzadeh/ghanemzadeh/README.md

 - **Pangouan** — Founding Head of Product.
 Zero to 20K+ installs.
 - **Finnova** — Co-Founder & MD.
 20× ROI across 5 startup investments. $3.5M+ seed across 11 ventures.
 - **Sengi** — Built solo as a learning vehicle for AI-native financial tooling.
 Paused to focus on Vectig and the Sprint.
-- **Startups Ecosystem activities** — covered by Forbes, TechCrunch, and Al Jazeera
+- **Startups Ecosystem activities** — covered by Forbes, TechCrunch, and Al Jazeera.

 ---